Ultrafast selective mid-infrared sublattice manipulation in the ferrimagnet $FeCr_2S_4$: MOKE Ellipticity

-The results using a 3.10 eV probe, together with the `pumped' hysteresis curves in Fig. \ref{sfig5}, show a general reduction of the hysteresis curve amplitude, which is consistent with the rotation dynamics in Figs. 2 and \ref{sfig8}.
+The results using a 3.10 eV probe, together with the `pumped' hysteresis curves in Fig. \ref{sfig12}, show a general reduction of the hysteresis curve amplitude, which is consistent with the rotation dynamics in Figs. 2, 3.
 We, however, notice values that exceed 100\% in relative variation for most of the recorded photon energies combinations.
-A similar situation was recorded in the case of the 0.30 eV probe, where we observe a change of sign of the hysteresis curves for positive time delays (Fig. \ref{sfig6}).
+A similar situation was recorded for the 0.30 eV probe, where we observe a change in sign of the hysteresis curves for positive time delays (Fig. \ref{sfig13}).
 We believe this is caused a change of the magneto-optical coefficients due to the pump energy deposition.
-In fact, as shown in \cite{Ohgushi2005}, the rotation and ellipticity angles present a temperature dependence, which is not simply a rescaling of the amplitudes.
-Together with it, a shift of the zero crossing position occurs, which is indeed much more evident around 0.30 eV than at 3.10 eV.
-Therefore, we attribute this effect to a change of the magneto-optical coefficients, driven by a temperature increase in the sample.
+In fact, as shown in \cite{Ohgushi2005}, the rotation and ellipticity angles show a temperature dependence, which is not simply a global rescaling of the amplitudes.
+Together with it, a shift of the zero-crossing position occurs, which is indeed much more evident around 0.30 eV than at 3.10 eV.
+Therefore, we attribute this effect to a change in the magneto-optical coefficients, driven by a temperature increase in the sample.

-Finally, we point out that in Fig. \ref{sfig2} for the 1.55 eV vs 0.30 eV configuration, we see a possible indication of the bulge close to time-zero, which we interpreted as deriving from photobleaching in the main text, although its amplitude is close to the noise level.